reevee-codes/java-backend-interview-notes/README.md

 <h3>Core Java</h3>

 - **Changes in java 8**<br>
-- Interface Default and Static Methods: Starting with Java 8, interfaces can have static and default methods that, despite being declared in an interface, have a defined behavior
+- interfaces can have static and default methods that have a defined behavior
-- Method References: Method reference can be used as a shorter and more readable alternative for a lambda expression that only calls an existing method:
-  `List<String> messages = Arrays.asList("hello", "baeldung", "readers!");
-  messages.forEach(StringUtils::capitalize);`
-  StringUtils::capitalize is a method reference that refers to the capitalize method of the StringUtils class.
+- Method references:<br>
+  `messages.forEach(StringUtils::capitalize);`<br>
   It is equivalent to the following lambda expression:
   `messages.forEach(word -> StringUtils.capitalize(word));`<br>
-- Optional: Optional is a container object that may or may not contain a non-null value.
+- Optional: container object that may or may not contain a non-null value.<br>
-  If a value is present, isPresent() will return true and get() will return the value.
+  isPresent() will return true if value is present, and get() will return the value.<br>
-  Additional methods that depend on the presence or absence of a contained value are provided, such as orElse() (return a default value if value not present) and ifPresent() (execute a block of code if the value is present).
-- Lambda Expressions
+  orElse() - return a default value if value not present<br>
+- Lambda expressions - any interface with a SAM(Single Abstract Method) is a functional interface, and its implementation may be treated as lambda expressions
-- Streams - sequence of objects that supports methods which can be pipelined to produce the desired result, we can perform operations like filtering, mapping, reducing, and sorting.
-Intermediate operations (filter(), map(), distinct(), flatmap(allows you to transform each element of a stream into a new stream of elements), distinct(), peek(), limit(), skip()) transform a stream into another stream, while terminal operations mark the end of the stream and return the result (allmatch(), collect(), foreach(), min(), max(), reduce()).
+- Streams - sequence of objects that supports methods which can be pipelined to produce the desired result, we can perform operations like filtering, mapping, reducing, and sorting.<br>
+- Intermediate operations (filter(), map(), distinct(), flatmap(allows you to transform each element of a stream into a new stream of elements), distinct(), peek(), limit(), skip()) transform a stream into another stream, while terminal operations mark the end of the stream and return the result (allmatch(), collect(), foreach(), min(), max(), reduce()).
 In Java, streams are lazy because intermediate operations are not evaluated until the terminal operation is invoked
 - **Changes in java 11**<br>
-- toArray()
+- toArray() - array out of collection
-- String class new methods: isBlank(), repeat()
+- String new methods: isBlank(), repeat()
 - The Files class now has readString and writeString static methods that make it easier to read and write strings from files
 - **Changes in java 17**<br>